 This is the Best Chocolate Cupcake Recipe you will ever make!
 A from scratch cupcake is always fun to bake, and this recipe makes that easy for any home cook to accomplish!

 Using basic pantry supplies, this cupcake recipe is one you will be able to whip up from start to finish in just 30-minutes.
-Allow it to cool and top with our Buttercream Frosting Recipe to create the best chocolate cupcakes you’ve ever tasted.
+Allow it to cool and top with our vanilla or chocolate buttercream recipes to create the best chocolate cupcakes you’ve ever tasted.

 Best Chocolate Cupcake Recipe